learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 current element/value in our iteration, and a reference to the entire collection.

-**Hint:** For the case when a start value is not passed in as an argument, think about how you'll need to adjust your function to account for the fact that the first element of the collection has already been accounted for.
+**Hint:** For the case when a start value for the accumulator is not passed in as an argument, think about how you'll need to adjust your function to account for the fact that the first element of the collection has already been accounted for.

 Example function calls: